gopcua/opcua/README.md

-# gopc-ua
+# gopcua

-Easy and painless implementation of OPC UA protocol in Golang.
+gopcua provides easy and painless encoding/decoding of OPC UA protocol in pure Golang.

 **THIS IS STILL EXPERIMENTAL PROJECT, ANY IMPLEMENTATION MAY CHANGE DRASTICALLY IN FUTURE**